shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 };
 ```

-Now we are ready to write our first every test case.
+Now we are ready to write our first test case.
+Open up the test file located in `/test/blog.js` directory.
+We will write all the test cases inside the `blog.js` file.

 ```js
 const anchor = require("@project-serum/anchor");